cero-absoluto/vozciudadana/README.md

 ## What is Voice Protest?

 Voice Protest is a civic tech platform that allows people to adhere to verified protest events with privacy-preserving verification.
-It is not a petition platform — it only accepts formal complaints about public abuse (corruption, nepotism, negligence, repression) directed at institutions with public funds or mandate.
+It is not a petition platform — it focuses on public-interest grievances directed at institutions exercising public functions, receiving public funds, or holding public responsibilities (corruption, nepotism, negligence, repression)

 Every adhesion is:

 - **Pseudonymous** — phone numbers are used only for verification and transformed into irreversible pseudonymous identifiers.
 The original number is not stored after verification.
 - **Verified** — real phone number via SMS OTP.
 One verified number, one adhesion per protest.
-- **Geographically validated** — SIM, IP and optional location signals
+- **Geographically affiliation signals** — SIM, IP and optional GPS confirmation contribute to reliability scoring.
 - **Publicly auditable** — integrity hashes and public commitments allow independent verification of every closed report.
 Results can be verified by anyone using the in-app verifier or the public API.

 Available in 🇪🇸 ES · 🇬🇧 EN · 🇫🇷 FR · 🇨🇳 中文